apache/logging-log4cxx/src/site/markdown/multiprocess.md

 writing to the file and roll it over appropriately.

 Coordinating with other processes adds significant overhead compared to log4cxx::rolling::RollingFileAppender.
-Benchmark measurments show the overhead of this appender is more than 3 and 10 times the overhead of log4cxx::rolling::RollingFileAppender on Linux and Windows respectively.
+Benchmark measurements show the overhead of this appender is more than 3 and 10 times the overhead of log4cxx::rolling::RollingFileAppender on Linux and Windows respectively.

 This is an optional feature, and thus must be explicitly enabled